|Bruce Peterson Bio|

 Individually, MacLeod was selected the MAC Freshman of the Year and became the second Toledo student-athlete to receive the honor in the last three seasons (Vicki Traven in 2008).

 In addition, junior Kristen Lynn was named to third-team All-Great Lake Region.
 The 2010 first-team all-league selection finished second in the MAC in shots (63), tied for third in match-winning goals (3), tied for seventh in points (18) and tied for eighth in scores (7).

-Peterson brings over 30 years of coaching experience at the professional indoor, club and high school level.
-Prior to working at Toledo, Peterson served as the Girl's/Women's (U13-U18) Director of Coaching for Pacesetter Soccer Club in 2009-10.
-He was also a coach at PSC for women's teams ranging in age from U-13, U-14, U-15 and U-16 from 2005-2010.
+Peterson, who was selected to instruct at this summer’s EXACT Soccer ID Camp at Benedictine University, brings over 30 years of coaching experience at the professional indoor, club and high school level.
+Prior to working at Toledo, Peterson served as the Girl’s/Women’s (U13-U18) Director of Coaching for Pacesetter Soccer Club in 2009-10.
+He was also a coach at PSC for women’s teams ranging in age from U-13, U-14, U-15 and U-16 from 2005-2010.